CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:staticmethod:: restore_checkpoint(filename)

       Resumes the simulation from a previous saved point.
-Loads the specified file, sets the randomization state, and returns a :py:class:`Population` object set up with the rest of the previous state.
+Loads the specified file, sets the randomization state, and returns a :py:class:`population.Population` object set up with the rest of the previous state.

       :param str filename: The file to be restored from.